Flutter CTO Report 2024

 In just a few years, streaming media services have caused a real revolution worldwide.
 Several factors have led to a profound change in how audiovisual content is consumed on the Internet.
 Firstly, the development of connections in recent years.
 Then, the aggressive economic proposal of streaming platforms, the constant renewal of the catalog, and social networks have done the rest.

 Moreover, more and more businesses are taking advantage of this new market.
-New media platforms have appeared for game streaming, e-sport, podcasts, and various subscription-based mobile applications.
-In this article, we focus on streaming app development and share our insights on how to build one.
+New media platforms have appeared for game streaming, e-sport, podcasts, and various subscription-based mobile apps.
+With advanced live streaming capabilities, businesses can reach wider audiences and offer diverse content delivery formats.
+In this article, we focus on streaming app development and share our insights on how to create your own video streaming app.

 The growth of the media streaming apps market